md8n/GCodeClean/README.md

 `--zClamp` accepts a value to 'clamp' all positive z-axis values.
   - 0.02 to 0.5 for inches or
   - 0.5 to 10.0 for millimeters

-`--eliminateNeedlessTravelling` is a simple switch.
-Normally needless travelling (intermediary `G0` with positive z-axis values) will be eliminated, but adding this flag and setting it to false will ensure they are preserved.
-If you have something protruding from the surface of the workpiece then you should turn this option to false (just in case).

 For the tolerance and clamp values, the smallest value (inch or mm specific) is used as the default value.